Josemarialanda/balance-payouts/README.md

 * Can read and create balance and payout csv from multiple users.csv
 * Memory usage is constant using streaming architecture.
 * DB choice is sqlite3.
-(Currently DB IO operations are currently sequential...)
+  * Limitations: Unfortunately, due to the simplistic nature of SQLite concurrent writes is not something we can do.
+Thus, we must wait for the first user balance payout entry to be written before moving on to the second user.
 * Although program is type safe, error handling could be improved...
   * I return a malformed csv error if there is an error (in the CSV of course, e.g could not parse a field)
-*

-# FIXME:
+# FIXME?

 * Is balance supposed to grow to crazy big numbers with the supplied rate.csv?
 Calculations look correct.
-* Cant do insert operations concurrently with sqlite3?

-# TODO:
+# How to run/build

-* UCurrently, CSV is uploaded to db in single IO operations... lol
-  * options are:
-    * Shard CSV file? - nah, that would require more than constant memory usage...
-    * Stream CSV in chunks to the csv upload action? - amortized constant space complexity is good enough
-    * Upload multiple csv files in parallel

-* Check max age parameter
+## How to build
+'nix build .' will build an executable in the result folder

+## How to run
+nix run .#exe runs the Haskell executable.
+Expects an empty database with name 'balancePayout.db' to be in path. e.g: nix run .#exe -- --payout-rate 2 --max-age 120 --interest-path "./res/test_rates.csv" --in-path "./res/users.csv" --out-dir "./out" --payout-day 25 --contribution-day 1

 # Interview: Daily Balance & Payout